D.C. FMLA Policy and Procedure

 Employees who require intermittent or reduced schedule leave for a planned medical treatment should make a reasonable effort to schedule their leave to minimize disruption of their department's operations.

 1. Where the need for D.C.
-FMLA leave is foreseeable, the employee shall inform Liberty Mutual and his or her supervisor of the need for leave at least 30 days before the leave is scheduled to begin, where practicable.
-Where the need for leave is unforeseeable, the employee shall inform Liberty Mutual and his or her supervisor as soon as practicable.
+FMLA leave is foreseeable, the employee shall inform Lincoln Financial (the University's FMLA administrator) and his or her supervisor of the need for leave at least 30 days before the leave is scheduled to begin, where practicable.
+Where the need for leave is unforeseeable, the employee shall inform Lincoln Financial and his or her supervisor as soon as practicable.
+The employee may report a claim through one of the following means: online (using MyLincolnPortal® at https://www.mylincolnportal.com) or telephonically (at 888-339-6830).
+First time users of the MyLincolnPortal online must register using Company Code NEWYORKUNIV.

 3. The employee may be required to submit a medical certification within 30 days of the issuance of the eligibility letter, where practicable, if the employee seeks to take medical leave or leave related to a family member’s serious health condition.
 The employee also may be required to support a claim for family leave by submitting a signed affidavit stating that the employee is, in fact, the person who will be taking care of the specific family member with the serious health condition.